rk1165/rk1165.github.io/content/notes/general/project_ideas.md

 ### Project ideas to work on

-- Write a load balancer.
-Then add different strategies to it.
-Then add health checking of upstream
 - Make a REST API for generating random social media usernames, add a database, user authentication, Stripe payments, and analytics.
-- Design a websocket chat server that can handle 1000 users
 - Build your own api gateway.
 - password manager which will interact with bitwarden for creating/updating/deleting/reading from terminal?
-- Replicate redis server.
-  - It must use the same RESP protocol as the original implementation.
-To make it even harder, implement durable storage and cluster mode.
-Then optimize the hell out of it and compare to the real redis
-  - What you will learn:
-    - how redis work (duh)
-    - data structure
-    - some networking
-    - distributed system
 - Make a bitcask-style DB.
 - Make a git clone.
 - Make a load balancer that handles OAuth2/jwt auth for the services it proxies.
-- Make a picture generator that uses the "wavefunction collapse" algorithm to make a large texture from a smaller one.
 - Make a Docker clone.
 - Parallel torrent / file downloader should be fun.
 With progress bars and shit
 - Booking.com scrape